A STEP BY STEP GUIDE TO THE FINANCIAL AWARDS PROCESS

 13) Have someone read and edit this essay.
 This is something you work on for a few months.

-15) Follow the Hand in Procedure that is on the website to upload your applications in Office 365.
-The link to access this will be in Microsoft TEAMS Financial Awards(found in Office 365).
-This will be available for a period of time before the final deadline.
+15) Click on the HERE highlighted words beside the specific application.
+You will be directed to the Office 365 Forms page.
+This link will be available for a period of time before the final deadline.
 For the Internals you only need to upload ONE application into one folder.
 For the Externals you will need to upload one for EACH award that you are applying to.
 You will see a read response after a successful upload.

 16) There will be a practice upload link in Microsoft TEAMS that you can practice uploading a document prior to hand in day.

 17) Attend 2 or more Financial Award workshops in Dec or Jan.
 Specific dates will be in the announcements and in the my blueprint mail.

 18) See the other drop down links for the most common places students can access bursary’s and scholarships.
 Note the different deadlines.